 3. Focus on why these conversations are important.

 - Admit this is not easy; acknowledge concerns and stress the benefits.

 - Accept that no one has all the answers, and commit to strive for doing better/your best.

 - Approach conversations with a mindset to learn, and when you know better do better.

 Tony Robbins once said, “To effectively communicate, we must realize that we are all different in the way we perceive the world.
 We must use this understanding as a guide to our communication with others.”
 I would add that we must start from a place of humility, focusing more on what we hear, rather than what we are trying to say.
 Instead of dodging potentially controversial conversations, use them to increase awareness, mutual understanding, and personal growth.
 Not only will we become better human beings, but we will also increase the effectiveness and authenticity of our organizations and improve our world.

 The attitudes and biases we carry that we’re not even aware of can dictate our perceptions of ourselves and others.
 This influences our behavior, both at work and in life.

-Join the Nonprofit Leadership Center for a virtual class on September 28, 2021, to overcome unconscious bias.
+Join the Nonprofit Leadership Center for our upcoming class: Overcome Unconscious Bias.
 In this interactive class, you will:

 - Learn how unconscious bias impacts beliefs, values and actions and contributes to organizational cultures that either foster or stifle diversity and inclusion